,

 • Essential for regulatory compliance and documentation of chemical dosing rates

-• Flexible end cap options (CPVC, PTFE, Stainless Steel) for full chemical compatibility
+• Flexible end cap options (CPVC, PTFE) for full chemical compatibility

 • Can be installed permanently with isolation valves or used as a portable tool